andrewdyer/react-link-provider/README.md

 ## ✨ Introduction

-The `react-link-provider` library is a lightweight, framework-agnostic context for managing link behavior across your React app.
-It provides a unified way for components to render consistent navigation elements—no matter which routing library you use—while remaining fully compatible with server-side rendering, theming, and flexible context composition.
+The `react-link-provider` library is a lightweight, framework-agnostic context for managing link behavior across React apps.
+It provides a unified way for components to render consistent navigation elements, no matter which routing library is used, while remaining fully compatible with server-side rendering, theming, and flexible context composition.

 > **⚠️ Note:**
 > This package is currently in alpha (`0.3.0`) and the API may change.
 > Feedback and bug reports are welcome.
-For production use, please test thoroughly and pin your dependency version.
+For production use, thorough testing and dependency version pinning are recommended.

 ## 💡 Rationale